- Minor in Women & Gender Studies (18 Credit Hours)

 - Graduates with a Women & Gender Studies minor or certificate want to change the world!

-- We effect change in areas where gender and sexuality politics create power imbalances, such as in equal representation in government.
+- We effect change in areas where gender identity, gender expression, and sexuality politics create power imbalances, such as in equal representation in government.

 - We combat injustice and unhealthy gender dynamics in any scenario, such as in domestic violence.

-- We advocate for policy changes to ensure fairness toward everyone, regardless of gender or sexuality, such as in civic or workplace environment.
+- We advocate for policy changes to ensure fairness toward everyone, regardless of gender identity, gender expression, or sexuality, such as in civic or workplace environment.

 What Are the Requirements for the Program?